OPCFoundation/UA-IIoT-StarterKit/docs/discovery/README.md

   -c|--connection  The file containing the the OPC UA PubSub connection configuration.
   -d|--datasets    The directory containing the the OPC UA PubSub dataset configurations.
 ```
-The Starter Kit applications use this topic to publish their identity:
+The StarterKit applications use this topic to publish their identity:
 ```
 opcua/<application>/identity
 ```